-This Cajun Blackening Seasoning Recipe will be the only the first spice blend in a series of homemade spice / seasoning mixes on Flavor Mosaic, and will provide a zesty kick of Creole flavor for Mardi Gras without being overly salty.
+This Cajun Blackening Seasoning Recipe will be the first spice blend in a series of homemade spice / seasoning mixes on Flavor Mosaic and will provide a zesty kick of Creole flavor for Mardi Gras without being overly salty.
 Use it on your favorite chicken and fish dishes, including salads, tacos, sandwiches, wraps, etc.

 - Make your own amazing tasting Cajun Blackening Seasoning Recipe in only 5 minutes;

 - Save money by not buying prepackaged seasoning mixes;

 - Reduce the artificial preservatives and chemicals in the food you eat by making your own seasoning mixes.

-- Substitute your own spices in the pantry instead of a prepackaged cajun seasoning mix.
+- Substitute your own spices in the pantry instead of a prepackaged cajun blackened seasoning mix.

 - Know which recipes you can make using this Cajun Blackening Seasoning recipe.